-PKI vendors who provide ECA services shall establish procedures to ensure that any subcontractors perform in accordance with the ECA's CPS and this policy.
+PKI vendors who provide ECA services (i.e., ECA Providers) shall establish procedures to ensure that any subcontractors perform in accordance with the ECA's CPS and this policy.

 5.3.8 Documentation Supplied to Personnel

 Documentation which defines duties and procedures for each role shall be provided to the personnel filling that role.